jacobjdramos2/shop-and-spring/README.md

-# 🛒 E-Commerce Storefront - Capstone 3
+# 🛒 Shop and Spring

 This is a full-stack Java-based E-Commerce application.
 It features a **Spring Boot** RESTful API backend and a **JavaScript** frontend to simulate an online store with product browsing, user authentication, admin management, and shopping functionality.